smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.md

 * Partitioning (rif40_partitions schema).
 This will be a separate series of WIKIs.
 * PL/pgsql code in rif40_&lt;code area/type, e.g. R, sql, sm - for statemachine, geo&gt;_pkgs.
 Again this will be documented separately.

 A Makefile is provided to build the doucmentation.

-The documents in docs can be.
-The paths are relative to the Oracle create directory on turing

-Can be viewed using Github for Windows as: github-windows://openRepo/https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility?branch=master&filepath=rifDatabase%2FERD%2Fdocs%2Findex-sahsuland-postgres8.html

 Make has four targets:

 * clean - clean all (i.e. docs)
 * veryclean - all and remove dbms_tools